 Why should you read and trust what Courtney writes?

 “I’m a researcher by nature and an academic by training, but I supplement the commitment to accuracy with a focus on practicality.
-My niche is in this grey area between theory and application, where things are not so abstract as to be inaccessible, but not so watered down that they could no longer be said to be based in evidence at all.
+My niche is in this gray area between theory and application, where things are not so abstract as to be inaccessible, but not so watered down that they could no longer be said to be based in evidence at all.
 I value practical, evidence-based information and advice in my own life, and I strive to provide the same for others.”

 – Courtney Ackerman